M-Barnett/roo-parser/README.md

 Run the code with the command `python parser.py $WORD`, replacing `$WORD` with whatever word you want to search for.

-The default word is set to "chicken".
+If you don't put a word or put something that does not work, the default word is set to "chicken".

 To test more values, change or remove the indices where specified (line 38).